JavierSanchezCastro/Car_Rental_API/README.md

 - List available cars for a specific date
 - Create a booking for a car on a given date

+**Bonus Feature**: Includes a visualization endpoint that generates an image showing all bookings for the current month.

 ## Design Choices

 ### Database Schema